DannyNemer/git-style-guide/README.md

   Set name of `user` to 'danny'
   ```

-1. When renaming or moving a file, use `git mv`, not just `mv`, and ensure there are no other changes in the contents of the files as the whole file will be marked as new regardless.
-Use `--follow` when using `git log` or other commands on the renamed file in the future.
-Use the following syntax when renaming or moving a file.
+1. When renaming or moving a file, use `git mv` instead of plain `mv`, and ensure there are no other changes in the file(s) contents as the whole file will be marked as new regardless.
+Use `--follow` when using `git log` on the renamed file in the future.
+Use the following syntax for commit summaries when renaming or moving a file.

   ```perl
   Rename 'danny-util.js' → 'dantil.js'